CascadeClassifier GPU / CPU Detection Mismatches (Bug #2067)

 I was under the impression scaling must be a factor > 1; so this will not be true for GPU implementation?

-Updated by Marina Kolpakova 11 months ago
+Updated by Marina Kolpakova over 12 years ago

 I'm trying to say that lower detection rate is a feature of current implementation.
 The GPU Haar classifier is able to detect objects on integer scales.
 So closing this ticket as a duplicate of #1525 feature request.